alihuber/tmuxn/README.md

 ```

 ## What does it do?

 - Start tmux sessions configured in .yml-files, tmuxinator-style
-- Tested with NodeJS 6.11.5 and tmux 2.6 on MacOS 10.13.1, other/older versions of tmux are not tested or supported
 - Figure out where to store the config files (`$XDG_CONFIG_HOME/tmuxn` or `~/.tmuxn`)
-- Docs / gotchas from tmuxinator should apply for tmuxn as well
+- Docs / gotchas from tmuxinator should apply to tmuxn as well

 ## What does it not do?

 - Depend on `$EDITOR`
 - Do anything Ruby-specific
 - Manage (copy/delete) the configuration files
 - Provide bash completion

 ## Sample config

 ```yaml
 # ~/.tmuxn/sample.yml